-ART 790 ndependent Study [1-6] Advanced research project conducted under the supervision of a visual arts faculty member.
+ART 790 Independent Study [1-6] Advanced theoretical, or non-studio based, research project, conducted under the supervision of a visual arts faculty member.
 Repeatable to 12 credits.
 Prerequisite: Consent of Instructor.

 ART 792 Thesis and Exhibition Preparation [2] In this course, the student will enroll with the Chair of the Thesis Committee on work leading to the Exhibition and Thesis.
 The main requirements of this course are the completion of a 250-word preliminary Abstract for the Exhibition and Thesis and the approval of the Abstract by the Thesis Committee.
 The Abstract will outline the conceptual concerns of the Exhibition and will briefly describe the work to be produced.
 Students enrolled in ART 792 during the same semester may meet together periodically to discuss issues of mutual concern [eg: Thesis Exhibition planning with CADVC staff].
 Required course for the M.F.A. degree